 Blended courses use a hybrid or combination of learning methods that include both on-campus and online study.
 Enrollment in these courses requires your attendance at scheduled classes on campus as well as online requirements to retrieve or submit assignments or participate in class discussions.
 The online and on-campus expectations will be established by your professor and will vary from course to course.

-View FMCC’s online course offerings here.
+View FM’s online course offerings here.

 Students who are best suited for online study: